ibillxia/xoctopress/README.md

 ## XOctopress
-XOctopress is my(Bill Xia) blog source forked from Octopress, which is a static blogging system.
+XOctopress is [my(Bill Xia) blog](http://ibillxia.github.io) source forked from [Octopress](http://octopress.org/), which is a static blogging system.
+You can refer to my personal blog for more detailed view.

 ## What is Octopress?